kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Jenkins.md

 - A table with versionId and replicate status/count that deploy service will use to make sure replication completed in all regions
 ### Deploy to 10000 machines
 - We can have all **deploy machines in a sort of regional cluster**, and all machines in one regional cluster, while through the **peer to peer network** they can actually download this
-#### What happened when press 'deploy' button/How to inform all deploy machines
+#### What happened when press 'deploy' button/How to inform all deploy machines to download the binary file
+- You might have different user press button sequentially one after the other, so we can set e target state of build version
 -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgxODMwODQ1OSwtMjA4ODc0NjYxMl19
+eyJoaXN0b3J5IjpbLTE4MzE3Nzc3NjMsLTIwODg3NDY2MTJdfQ
+==
 -->